HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        In order to send DAC transactions usually you need a DID.
-To have a DID you need a vault that stores your keys and is also used for signing data.
-This vault is saved on the disk, hence you can load it any time.
+        In order to send DAC transactions usually you need a DID which has a key.
+To have a DID you need a vault that stores your DIDs and its' keys and is also used for signing data.
-        If the vault is not yet created, you can just create a new one with a freshly generated seed phrase.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">